ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Organizational Domain {#organizational-domain}

 The Organizational Domain is typically a domain that was registered with a domain name registrar.
 More formally, it is any Public Suffix Domain plus one label.
 The Organizational Domain for the domain in the RFC5322.From domain is determined by applying the algorithm found in (#determining-the-organizational-domain).

 ### Public Suffix Domain (PSD) {#public-suffix-domain}

-The term Public Suffix Domain is defined in [@!RFC9091].
+The global Internet Domain Name System (DNS) is documented in numerous RFCs.
+It defines a tree of names starting with root, ".", immediately below which are Top-Level Domain names such as ".com" and ".us".
+The domain name structure consists of a tree of names, each of which is made of a sequence of words ("labels") separated by period characters.
+The root of the tree is simply called ".".
+The Internet community at large, through processes and policies external to this work, selects points in this tree at which to register domain names "owned" by independent organizations.
+Real-world examples of these points are ".com", ".org", ".us", and ".gov.uk".
+Names at which such registrations occur are called "Public Suffix Domains (PSDs)", and a registration consists of a label selected by the registrant to which a desirable PSD is appended.
+For example, "ietf.org" is a registered domain name, and ".org" is its PSD.

 ### Public Suffix Operator (PSO) {#public-suffix-operator}

-The term Public Suffix Operator is defined in [@!RFC9091].
+A Public Suffix Operator is an organization that manages operations within a PSD, particularly the DNS records published for names at and under that domain name.

 ### PSO Controlled Domain Names {#pso-controlled-domain-names}

-The term PSO Controlled Domain Names is defined in [@!RFC9091].
+PSO-Controlled Domain Names are names in the DNS that are managed by a PSO and are not available for use as Organizational Domains.
+PSO- Controlled Domain Names may have one (e.g., ".com") or more (e.g., ".co.uk") name components, depending on PSD policy.

 ### Report Receiver {#report-receiver}

 An operator that receives reports from another operator implementing the reporting mechanisms described in this document and/or the documents [@!DMARC-Aggregate-Reporting] and [@!DMARC-Failure-Reporting].
 Such an operator might be receiving reports about messages related to a domain for which it is the Domain Owner or PSO, or reports about messages related to another operator's domain.
 This term applies collectively to the system components that receive and process these reports and the organizations that operate them.

 #  Overview and Key Concepts {#overview-and-key-concepts}